Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Results

 \subsection{Overall Interpretation}

-Taken together, the results indicate that: \begin{itemize} \item Very Friendly or Neutral tones tend to yield higher accuracy than Very Rude tones across most tasks. \item Very Friendly tone doesn't always yield better model performances than Neutral tone. \item Statistically significant tone effects are rare and concentrated in Humanities tasks for the GPT and Llama models. \item Gemini shows no significant tone sensitivity. \item When questions are aggregated across domains, tone effects diminish and become negligible. \end{itemize}
+Taken together, the results indicate that: \begin{itemize} \item Very Polite or Neutral tones tend to yield higher accuracy than Very Rude tones across most tasks. \item Very Polite tone does not always yield better model performances than Neutral tone. \item Statistically significant tone effects are rare and concentrated in Humanities tasks for the GPT and Llama models. \item Gemini shows no significant tone sensitivity. \item When questions are aggregated across domains, tone effects diminish and become negligible. \end{itemize}

 These findings suggest that tone can influence model performance in certain tasks—particularly within interpretive or linguistically nuanced domains—but its impact diminishes in broad mixed-domain usage, supporting the robustness of modern LLMs under typical user interaction conditions.